Thiefwerty/MineSweeper/README.md

+#MineSweeper
-Implementation of the game minesweeper, as part of the ML&DL entrance exam.
+Implementation of the Minesweeper console game, as part of the Tinkoff ML&DL entrance exam.
 Autumn 2021